valtimo-platform/valtimo-documentation/using-valtimo/form-link/configure-task.md

 To create a form link for a start event or user task, the following steps are necessary:

-1. In the menu 'Admin', go to "Process links".
+1. In the Admin menu, go to "Process links".
 This shows a select box, specifying which process and version are being configured, as well as a diagram for the current selection.
 2. Select the process and version that should be configured.
 3. Select a start event or user task.